tjbo/books/README.md

 - anything under the container is a “dumb” component
 - modules are encapsulated (though some actions are inevitably public for cross component communication):

 	 *  *for example `BooksContainer` can call `FavoritesActions.Add()` on the `FavoritesModule`, however the `FavoritesModule` manages and updates it's own reducer*
-- since the modules are self contained they all get chunked to their own files; this is a good pattern for very large products as you only send down the wire what is nessacary, also the relatively "loose coupling" of modules makes them easy to replace, modify or remove, much like a MicroServices Architexture.
+- since the modules are self contained they all get chunked to their own files; this is a good pattern for very large products as you only send down the wire what is nessacary.
+The relatively "loose coupling" of modules makes them easy to replace, modify or remove.

 ## NAMING CONVENTION

 Many projects name every file `reducer.js`, `container.js`, `index.js`, etc.

-For dev friendliness I errored on the side of caution and chose a naming structure like `favoriteBooks/_favoriteBooksContainer.js`
+For dev friendliness I chose a more verbose naming structure, for example `favoriteBooks/_favoriteBooksContainer.js`

-* the underscore here denotes that the particular file is to do with redux state
+* the underscore here denotes that the particular file is to do with Redux State

 Though the names end up much longer, this generally makes navigation of bigger projects easier when you are browsing a repo online, or if you use a menu prompt to open files in your editor.

 ## OTHER LIBRARIES

-When you `yarn install` you may realize you have to download the entire Universe.

 I relied heavily on other modules so that I could be productive and produce something that is hopefully bug free in a short amount of time.